chakrit/go-scratch/README.md

 Running `make deps` will result in calling `go get` for each of the dependencies listed in the `deps.list` file.

+I have a few [gorilla toolkit](http://www.gorillatoolkit.org/) dependencies in as those are what I often needs, feel free to fork this project and modify to your liking.

 # Sample

 Here's a sample output of what happens when you simply cloned this gist and issue `make`: